 Did you know?

-Asset Information Services is a team within Network Rail that collects, analyses and communicates information about railway infrastructure assets.
+Route Services is a team within Network Rail that collects, analyses and communicates information about railway infrastructure assets.
 This data and information help Network Rail teams to make informed business decisions that further improve the safety, effectiveness and efficiency of the railway network.

 The NMT is the most technically advanced train of its type in the world.
 This is thanks to its range of sensory technology, with both mechanical devices and optical instruments on board.